 A carbuncle is an abscess in the skin caused by the bacterium Staphylococcus aureus.
 It usually involves a group of hair follicles and is therefore larger than a typical furuncle, or boil.
 A carbuncle can have one or more openings onto the skin and may be associated with fever or chills.

 Hidradenitis suppurativa is a condition in which there are multiple abscesses that form under the armpits and often in the groin area.
-These areas are a result of local inflammation of the sweat glands.
-This form of skin infection is difficult to treat with antibiotics alone and typically requires a surgical procedure to remove the involved sweat glands in order to stop the skin inflammation.
+These areas are a result of local inflammation of the hair follicles.
+This form of skin inflammation is difficult to treat with antibiotics alone and typically requires a surgical procedure to remove the involved hair follicles in order to stop the skin inflammation.

 A pilonidal cyst is a unique kind of abscess that occurs in or above the crease of the buttocks.
-Pilonidal cysts often begin as tiny areas of infection in the base of the area of skin from which hair grows (the hair follicle).
-With irritation from direct pressure, over time the inflamed area enlarges to become a firm, painful, tender nodule making it difficult to sit without discomfort.
-These frequently form after long trips that involve prolonged sitting.
+Pilonidal cysts often begin as tiny areas of inflammation in the base of the area of skin from which hair grows (the hair follicle).
+With irritation from direct pressure, over time, the inflamed area enlarges to become a firm, painful, tender nodule making it difficult to sit without discomfort.
+These cysts frequently form after long trips that involve prolonged sitting.

-A sty (sometimes spelled stye) is a tender, painful red bump located at the base of an eyelash or under or inside the eyelid.
-A sty results from a localized infection of the glands or a hair follicle of the eyelid.
-A sty is sometimes confused with a chalazion, a lump of the upper or lower eyelid, but a chalazion is usually painless and caused by obstruction and inflammation of an oil gland, not an infection.
+A sty (also spelled stye) is a tender, painful red bump located at the base of an eyelash or under or inside the eyelid.
+A sty results from a localized inflammation of the glands or a hair follicle of the eyelid.
+A sty is sometimes confused with a chalazion, a lump on the inner portion of the upper or lower eyelid, but a chalazion is usually painless and caused by obstruction and inflammation of an oil gland, not an infection.

 Who Is Most Likely to Develop a Boil?